rails/rails/guides/source/testing.md

 Integration tests are used to test the interaction among any number of controllers.
 They are generally used to test important work flows within your application.

-Unlike Unit and Functional tests, integration tests have to be explicitly created under the 'test/integration' folder within your application.
+Unlike Unit and Functional tests, integration tests have to be explicitly created under the 'test/integration' directory within your application.
 Rails provides a generator to create an integration test skeleton for you.

 ```bash
 $ bin/rails generate integration_test user_flows